shyunam/AI-VideoGames-Comparative-Analysis/README.md

 ### Customization

-The provided scripts can be easily adapted to analyze different video games available on Metacritic or Steam, and adjust parameters to fit their specific analysis needs.
+The provided scripts can be easily adapted to analyze different video games available on Metacritic or Steam, and adjust parameters to fit specific analysis needs.

 ## Installation